paulmassen/grav-plugin-seo/README.md

 ## Usage

 The `SEO` plugin appends a SEO tab on every pages where you can manage and define how your website will look on search engine results and on social networks.
-Plugins sets some default values when fields are not filled.

 ## Contributing